 Daniel Melman – International Intern (2016-2017), University of São Paulo, Brazil

 I am an undergraduate student in the Program of Agricultural Sciences at the University of São Paulo (ESALQ) in Brazil.
 In my studies I focus on understanding agricultural production through an ecological perspective, and using agroecological knowledge as a tool to improve agroecosystem resilience.
 I am currently working on a project evaluating the impact of tillage and residue management on soil quality as well as relationships between macrofauna abundance and soil physicochemical parameters.

-Anne de Valenca – Visiting Scholar (2016), Wageningen University, Netherlands
+Anne de Valenca – MSc (2016), Wageningen University, Netherlands

 I obtained my M.Sc.
 Organic Agriculture from Wageningen University (The Netherlands).
 I specialized in agroecology and conducted my thesis research on landscape and soil ecology.
 This work took place within the project ‘Suelos Andinos – Diversification of agriculture from plots to farmscapes’ in Peru, where we conducted a study to assess the impact of land use on soil biodiversity and fertility.
 It was very inspiring to collaborate there with the local farming community, Peruvian students and a team of international researchers, who all had the same goals to have sustainable agroecosystems.